Common envelope jets supernova r-process yields can reproduce $\rm [Eu/Fe]$ abundance evolution in the Galaxy: Acknowledgments

 \section{Acknowledgments}

+We thank an anonymous referee for detailed comments that improved our manuscript.
 This research was supported by a grant from the Israel Science Foundation (769/20).
 CK acknowledges funding from the UK Science and Technology Facility Council (STFC) through grant ST/R000905/1 \& ST/V000632/1.
 The work was also funded by a Leverhulme Trust Research Project Grant on ``Birth of Elements''.